Please carefully consider the following points, but only after you have studied the four chapters which discuss Daniel 7-12.

 Daniel 11:14: The threat posed by Antiochus Epiphanes confronted the Jews with a crisis comparable to the crises precipitated by Pharaoh, Sennacherib, Nebuchadnezzar, Haman, and Titus.
 During his brief reign of 12 years Antiochus very nearly exterminated the religion and culture of the Jews.
 He stripped the sanctuary of all its treasures, plundered Jerusalem, left the city and its walls in ruins, slew thousands of Jews, and carried others into exile as slaves.
 A royal edict commanded them to abandon all rites of their own religion and to live as heathen.
 They were forced to erect pagan altars in every Judean town, to offer swine’s flesh upon them, and to surrender every copy of their Scriptures to be torn up and burned.
 Antiochus offered swine before a pagan idol set up in the Jewish Temple.
 His suspension of the Jewish sacrifices (either 168–165 or 167–164 B.C., by two methods of reckoning the Seleucid Era; see Vol. V. p.
 25n) endangered the survival of the Jewish religion and the identity of the Jews as a people.

-So, while there are some similarities between Antiochus IV and the Roman Empire, the weight of evidence leans in the direction of identifying Antiochus Epiphanes as the little horn of verse 9.
+So, while there may be some similarities between Antiochus IV and Rome, Imperial and/or Papal, the weight of evidence leans in the direction of identifying Antiochus Epiphanes as the little horn of verse 9.

 Importantly, Gabriel’s interpretation should not be overlooked, for his interpretation is not only the primary but the the “official” interpretation.